hwayne/learntla-v2/docs/beginner/functions.rst

 #.
 We have a set of servers, which can have one of three states.
 Then ``status \in [Server -> {"online", "booting", "offline"}]``.
 #.
 We represent a directed graph as a function on pairs of points, which is true iff there's an edge between the two points.
 Then ``graph \in [Node \X Node -> BOOLEAN]``.
 #.
 If we define the previous set as the operator ``GraphType``, we could get the set of all *undirected* graphs with ``{g \in GraphType: \A n1, n2 \in Node: g[n1,n2] = g[n2,n1]}``.
-#.
-Integer addition, as in "two plus two is four", is an element of the function set ``[Int \X Int -> Int]``.
-However, while this is expressible, TLC cannot enumerate this set.

 .. troubleshooting::